personas

 Whatever you call it - you’re relating to yourself or others in ways that are just not gonna work.
 Because from that place, odds are your energy will activate other people's defenses or protective parts too and it’s off to the dance!

 Physiologically when we get triggered the prefrontal cortex has gone offline, the right brain is acquiescing to the left and adrenaline has flooded our systems.
 All of that has completely jacked up the ability to check yourself before you wreck yourself.
-You’ve shifted into a subcortical, primal, survival state, initiating knee-jerk reactions from fight, flight, freeze.
+You’ve shifted into a subcortical, primal, survival state, initiating knee-jerk reactions.
 The big picture gets lost.
 Wise adults have ridden a wave of adrenaline into a sea of victimhood and blame.
-Or at the very least made it challenging to find a way out of whatever story of otherness that is now certainly occurring.
 You become an island - fiercely independent and battling to prove you’re right.
 And likely criticizing someone else's island too.
 Rude. ;)

 So what do we do about it?

-In my work I have come to see that personality itself is malleable and change is possible when the unhealed experiences, programmed beliefs and subconscious patterns are integrated and resolved.
+Remember that personality itself is malleable and change is possible when unhealed experiences, programmed beliefs and subconscious patterns are integrated and resolved.
 When that happens, personalities transform organically.

 So here’s an example of what it could look like to bring curiosity to a persona and include the body in the process.